VIB International Postdoc Program

 Mieke Van Lijsebettens Lab and Geert De Jaeger Lab

-The role of chromatin in light-induced gene expression – from upstream regulators to gene targets
+The role of chromatin in light-induced gene expression – from upstream regulators to gene targets e-mail / e-mail

 Alain Goossens Lab, Wout Boerjan Lab and Yves Van de Peer Lab